 Testosterone is the hormone that is responsible for regulating male sex characteristics.
 While testosterone levels naturally decrease with age beginning at age 30 by about 1 percent every year, they can also decline as a result of another medical condition, such as diabetes, infections, obesity, or other hormonal problems.
-If you are a male and you are starting to feel out of balance in some way, it may be helpful to know some of the typical symptoms of low testosterone.
+If you are a male and you are starting to feel out of balance in some way, it may be helpful to know some of the typical symptoms of low testosterone in men.

 Some of the most common symptoms of low testosterone include:

 - Decreased sex drive; while libido will naturally decrease below peak levels as a man ages, a complete lack of interest in sex is cause for concern

 - Broken bones and fragility, as low testosterone can lead to low bone density